smlsvnssn/ouml/README.md

 #### .anyMethodInÖ( ...args ) → Proxy

 Lets you pass any `ö` method into the chain.
-The current value is passed as the first argument, so if you would normally call `ö.sum(arr)`, in a chain you need only call `.sum()`
+The current value is passed as the first argument, so if you would normally call `ö.sum(arr)`, in a chain you need only call `.sum()`.

 #### .anyMethodInGlobalScope( ...args ) → Proxy

 Lets you pass any global method into the chain.
-The current value is passed as the first argument, so if you would normally call `fetch('http://some.url')`, in a chain you need only call `.fetch()`
+The current value is passed as the first argument, so if you would normally call `fetch('http://some.url')`, in a chain you need only call `.fetch()`.

 #### .anyObjectInGlobalScope_anyMethod( ...args ) → Proxy